AFM-SPM/TopoStats/docs/ordered_tracing.md

 #### 2.2.
 A Simple Trace

-While the above is happening, ordered trace segment coordinates are also being added to a simplified ordered trace to be used with the [Topoly](LINK) package to determine it's topological species.
+While the above is happening, ordered trace segment coordinates are also being added to a simplified ordered trace to be used with the [Topoly](https://topoly.cent.uw.edu.pl/documentation.html)package to determine it's topological species.
 A pseudo Z (height) is used to distinguish between skeleton segments (Z=0) and crossing segments (Z=-1, 1, 2...).
 However, these traces (N, X, Y, Z) can be too long and cause Topoly to hang, so they are reduced to ~100 coordinates.
 Each reduced points of each segments ensure the points capture the start and end of each segment.

 ![3D simple trace](../_static/images/ordered_tracing/ns_3d.png)